JoaoCostaIFG/multiprovider-lazymc/README.md

   a version number, e.g., `0.2.7`
 - `MC_VERSION` - the Minecraft version.

+## TODO

+- Find a way to connect to the container and run commands on the server command line
+- Integrate more providers besides Purpur
+- Find cleaner way to install Lazymc

 ## License

 Just threw in there an [MIT license](./LICENSE) as usual.